julienfdev/sim800l-node/README.md

 # Sim800l-node
 SIM800L-node is a modern TypeScript package providing an asynchronous serial interface for SIM800L type GSM modems.

-It features a SIM800L Class shielding the user from tedious AT commands configuration and management and implementing a basic FI/FO job queue.
+It features a SIM800L Class shielding the user from tedious AT commands configuration and management and implementing a basic FI/FO job queue; it also exposes an interface to plug your own logger in.

-It also exposes an interface to plug your own logger in An object oriented SMS class provides an abstraction layer for the messaging related logic, eg : multipart formatting, PDU encoding / parsing, and Delivery reports handling
+An object oriented SMS class provides an abstraction layer for the messaging related logic, eg : multipart formatting, PDU encoding / parsing, and Delivery reports handling.

 Due to the asynchronous and unpredictable nature of UART + GSM communication, the package also make a good use of Events.

 ## Roadmap